Battle of Danzig Bay: Battle

 While traversing Danzig Bay, the flotilla was surprised by a group of 33 German warplanes, mostly Junkers Ju 87B Stuka dive bombers.
 The German aircraft divided themselves into two groups and attacked.
 The Polish ships zig-zagged wildly to avoid being hit.
 Concentrated AA fire forced the planes to bomb from a higher altitude.
 The air raid was mostly unsuccessful and the Polish vessels suffered only minor losses.
 The backbone of the Polish flotilla, ORP Gryf with over 300 naval mines on board, remained unharmed.

 However, soon after the first air raid was repelled, the German bombers returned, around 18:00.
 There were no direct hits, but two Polish minelayers suffered damage from near misses and machine gun fire, ORP Gryf and ORP Mewa.
-A near miss disabled Mewa, killing or wounding her 22 crewmen, so that she had to be taken in tow by Rybitwa.
+A near miss disabled Mewa, killing or wounding her 22 crewmen, so that she had to be taken in tow by ORP Rybitwa.
 The commanding officer of ORP Gryf, Cmdr.
 Stefan Kwiatkowski, was killed by German machine gun fire, 29 of his men were wounded, and his ship's rudder was jammed.
 Gryf's executive officer, Lt.
 Cmdr.
 Wiktor Łomidze assumed command.
 Fearing that her cargo of 300 mines was a liability, he ordered the munitions be thrown overboard.